sethmlarson/virtualbox-python/docs/source/virtualbox/library_ext.rst

     .. method:: register_on_snapshot_changed(callback)

-        The *callback* function is called with a *ISnapshotChangedEvent* argument when a snapshot changed event occurs.
+        The *callback* function is called with a *ISnapshotChangedEvent* argument on a snapshot changed event.

         ::